PythonCharmers/python-future/README.rst

     # These raise NameErrors:
     # apply(), cmp(), coerce(), reduce(), xrange(), etc.

-    # This identity is restored.
-This is normally valid on Py3 and Py2,
-    # but 'from __future__ import unicode_literals' breaks it on Py2:
-    assert isinstance('happy', str)

     # The round() function behaves as it does in Python 3, using
     # "Banker's Rounding" to the nearest even last digit: